Safeguarding is a term which encompasses child protection and relates to actions taken to promote the welfare of children and protect them from harm.

 Having safeguards in place within our school not only protects and promotes the welfare of children but also it enhances the confidence of governors, staff, volunteers and parents/carers.
 These safeguards include our Safeguarding & Child Protection Policy as well as procedures for dealing with issues of concern or abuse.

 Our safeguarding procedures are also reflected in other school policies.
-If you would like a copy of any of these policies please contact our Business Manager, Karen Pritchard who will be happy to help.
+If you would like a copy of any of these policies please contact the school office.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.